Kalkatungu language: Consonants

 It is not clear if the vibrant is a trill or a tap.

 Stress

 Like in English, word stress is realised in terms of loudness.
-Sentence stress is also organised similar to English with the first syllable in the final word of a phonological phrase getting the main stress.(tonic stress) Moreover, if there are more than two words in a phrase, the first syllable of the first word receives more stress than the non-final words.
+Sentence stress is also organised similar to English with the first syllable in the final word of a phonological phrase getting the main stress. (tonic stress) Moreover, if there are more than two words in a phrase, the first syllable of the first word receives more stress than the non-final words.

+Vocabulary

+Below is a basic vocabulary list from Blake (1981).